Kenosha, Wisconsin: Economy

 Harbor Park and the surrounding residential area.
 Nearly 90% of Kenosha's lakefront is dedicated to public use and is a major contributor to the city's economy.

 Kenosha's economy is fueled by its position within the Chicago-Milwaukee corridor.
 Nearly half of Kenosha's workforce commutes outside of Kenosha County to their employers.
 The Chicago-area commuter rail network Metra has a route between Downtown Chicago and Kenosha.
 A 2016 study found that Kenosha's "out-commuters most likely work for positions in healthcare, manufacturing, professional/scientific and technical services.
 The majority of occupations included management, business/financial, and office/administrative support position", and 73 percent of out-commuters have a bachelor's degree or a higher level of education.
 Due to lower housing costs compared to other parts of the Chicago metropolitan area, Kenosha is a popular relocation area those wanting to benefit from high paying jobs and a lower cost of living.
+In January 2026, Realtor.com named Kenosha the hottest housing market in the United States for a second month in a row, attracting roughly 2.6 times the national average views per property.

 Snap-on Tools world headquarters and Jockey International corporate headquarters are in Kenosha.
 Kenosha has a number of light industrial and distribution companies in outlying business parks.
 Amazon, Rustoleum, Uline, Associated Wholesale Grocers, and others have warehouses and distribution centers located in Kenosha.
 In 2022, Square Roots farm opened a fully indoor hydroponic facility within refurbished shipping containers in Kenosha.
 It is expected to be able to grow 2.4 million packages of fresh produce annually for distribution to the surrounding Chicago metro area and into the Milwaukee metro area.

 Tourists spent an estimated $196.6 million in Kenosha County in 2015, with the county ranking fourth in the state in tourist money generated.

 Downtown Kenosha sits along the Lake Michigan lakefront.
 In recent years, organizations such as Downtown Kenosha Inc. (DKI) manage the day-to-day economic development efforts, business support and promotional activities for the district.
 In 2023, a $450 million development to the downtown area was approved by the city council.
 The development plan will include thousands of apartments, condominiums, office buildings, retail spaces, hotels, and government buildings all within a nine-block radius.